Communicating Diversity Student Conference 2023

 Conference Presentation Tips

-Plan to speak for no more than 8-10 minutes.
-We need to make sure that everyone gets a fair share of presentation time and that we have time for a productive discussion after everyone has presented.
+Plan to speak for no more than 15 minutes, but be prepared to scale your presentation down if your panel chair asks you to.
+It is important that everyone gets a fair share of presentation time and that we have time for a productive discussion after everyone has presented.

 Be a Good Listener